Ishan25j/Eventure-App/README.md

 # Eventure-App
 ---

-Eventure is a WebApp created for selling tickets for various events (i.e. concerts, DJ parties, Sports tickets and many more...) on online platform.
+Eventure is a WebApp created for selling tickets for various events (i.e. concerts, DJ parties, Sports event tickets and many more...) on online platform.

-## So what's the catch and why Eventure ?
+## Why Eventure and what is the difference?
+Let's take example to understand it easily.

-- Have you ever booked a indian railway ticket?
+- Have you ever booked an indian railway ticket?
-If yes, then you have surely experience that servers are some times hangy (gets hangs) and slow down very frequently.
+If yes, then you might have surely experience that servers are some times hangy (gets hangs) and slow down very frequently.

-- So why is it happening?
+- So, why is it happening?
-The main reason is the one server can't handle so much traffic at a time and need to add more servers at that movement which is some how hard.
+The main reason is, the Single Monolithic Server can't handle that much traffic at a time and need to add more servers at that movement which is some how hard.

 - So, By keeping all this problem in mind.
 Eventure WebApp is been created using microservices architecture which can be scaled very easily using kubernetes.

 ## Key feature of Eventure WebApp:

-- Has Microservice architecture
+- It has Microservice architecture
-- Runs in docker container which is maintained by kubernetes and skaffold
+- It runs in docker container which is maintained by kubernetes and skaffold
 - Handles concurrency
-- All microservices are hosted differently in docker container and it communicated with each other using async communication techanic (event-bus)
+- All microservices are hosted differently in docker container and it communicates with one another using async communication techanic (event-bus)
 - If certain services went down then also other services will be fully functional.
+- Simple implemented search feature by their title

 ## Tech Implemented: